Derya Arhan

-Derya Arhan (born January 25, 1999) is a Turkish footballer, who plays as a defender for he Turkish Women's Football Super League club Galatasaray.
+Derya Arhan (born January 25, 1999) is a Turkish footballer, who plays as a defender for the Turkish Women's Football Super League club Yüksekova.

 She is a member of the Turkey women's national team.
 She was part of the Turkey national women's U-15, women's U-17 and women's U-19 teams.

 Club career

 Derya Arhan obtained her license for the Küçükyalı, Istanbul-based club Sosyal Hizmetler Gençlik ve Spor on May 25, 2011.

 Kdz.
-Ereğlispor
+Ereğli

 Effective November 22, 2012, she transferred to Kdz Ereğlispor, and played in their newly established youth team for girls.
 She enjoyed Turkish Girls' Football Championship with her team in September 2013.
 Beginning with the 2013–14 season, she started playing in the women's team of her club as defender in the Turkish Women's First League.